Diversity and Inclusion (D&I) Policies and Initiatives

 - Legal advice - If you have legal questions about your employment policies and practices, a Rocket Lawyer On Call attorney can help.
 Ask a lawyer any question or have your employment documents reviewed for legal compliance.

 - Employee legal benefits - Offer your employees a unique benefit they can truly use.
-With Rocket Lawyer Group Legal Services, your employees can access legal documents and get attorney advice to help them plan their estates, prepare for marriage or divorce, buy property, manage childcare, and more.
+With Rocket Lawyer Group Legal Benefits, your employees can access legal documents and get attorney advice to help them plan their estates, prepare for marriage or divorce, buy property, manage childcare, and more.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.